What Are The Signs Of Loneliness? Six Symptoms You Shouldn't Ignore

 If you find yourself surrounded by stuff, you may be attempting to fill the void that loneliness has created in your life.
 If you find that you’ve formed an unhealthy attachment to your possessions, then it could be that you’re trying to make up for a lack of personal connections by connecting with material items instead.

-Many studies have shown that it is healthier to spend your money on experiences rather than stuff.
+Many studies have shown that it is healthier to spend your money on experiences rather than material possessions.
 This suggests you’d be better off taking the money you would have spent on your widescreen television and buying a plane ticket to Hawaii instead.
 Sure, stuff can be nice, but over the long term, it may not be as fulfilling as the sights, smells, and sounds of a location you will be able to recall in your memories forever.

 A warm beverage and a hot shower sound like heaven